top of page

 The Song the the Whole Wide World is Tamarin’s second book.
 Her drawing memoir The Mourning Lines was published in 2021 by Ma Bibliothèque.
 She is now working on her next book, an exploration of early childhood, its ways of understanding knowledge, wonder and threat, and their entwinement with maternal and ecological time.

 As an academic, Tamarin is working with national baby loss charities Held in Our Hearts, Sands, and Antenatal Results and Choices, to learn from parents about the meanings and rituals they invent in reproductive loss when cultural narratives fail to serve them.
-This work, which is funded by the Leverhulme Trust, builds on a collaboration with Held In Our Hearts creating therapeutic writing resources and workshops for parents bereaved at birth, and on her essay Something Good Enough, which won the Lancet Wakley Essay Prize in 2021.
-For this work, in 2023 she won the Vice-Chancellor's Award for impactful research and innovation at Loughborough University where she is a research fellow.
+This work, funded by the Leverhulme Trust, builds on a collaboration with Held In Our Hearts creating therapeutic writing resources for parents bereaved at birth, and on her essay Something Good Enough, which won the Lancet Wakley Essay Prize in 2021.
+For this work she won the 2023 Vice-Chancellor's Award for impactful research and innovation at Loughborough University, where she is a research fellow.
 She is also a visiting fellow at the University of Bath, and a visiting scholar at the University of Oxford.

 Tamarin lives with her family in Northamptonshire.